FAQs - Frequently Asked Questions

 If English is not your primary language, you must take either the Test of English as a Foreign Language (TOEFL) or one of the alternatives listed below.
 You must pass the TOEFL paper exam with a minimum score of 500 or the Internet-based exam with a minimum score of 61.
 You may receive information regarding when and where to take this test by visiting the TOEFL website at www.toefl.org.

-You may take the ACT examination (must score above 16), the SAT examination (must score above 770) or the IELTS examination (must score above 5.0).
-Any of these examinations are required if English was not the primary language in your secondary school.
+You may take the ACT examination (must score above 18), the SAT examination (must score above 860) or the IELTS examination (must score above 5.0).
+The TOEFL or IELTS examinations are required if English was not the primary language in your secondary school.

 - If I have questions, who should I contact in the Admissions Office?